Utada Hikaru Single Collection Vol. 2: Commercial performance

 The album debuted at number one on Japan's Oricon daily albums chart, with 22,000 copies sold.
-It later debuted at number one on Oricon's weekly charts with 231,000 copies sold, her seventh successive Japanese language number one album.
-It outsold albums by Kara, Masaharu Fukuyama and Ikimonogakari that week but the figure was less than half of that of the first week of her 2008 studio album, Heart Station, which had sold 480,000 copies.
+It later debuted at number one on Oricon's weekly charts with 231,000 copies sold, their seventh successive Japanese language number one album.
+It outsold albums by Kara, Masaharu Fukuyama and Ikimonogakari that week but the figure was less than half of that of the first week of their 2008 studio album, Heart Station, which had sold 480,000 copies.
 The album has been certified double platinum by the Recording Industry Association of Japan for more than 500,000 physical copies shipped to music stores.
 According to Oricons sales data, the album was the 20th most sold album in Japanese CD stores in 2010.
 However, with 441,000 copies sold, it is currently Utada's lowest selling Japanese album.
-However, including her entire discography, it is her third worst selling album, after Universal English-language albums This Is the One (2009) and Utada the Best (2010).
+However, including their entire discography, it is their third worst selling album, after Universal English-language albums This Is the One (2009) and Utada the Best (2010).
 In South Korea, the album debuted at the #1 spot in the Gaon International Albums Chart in the week of December 5–11, 2010, but the album only charted for a week.
 In Taiwan, the album debuted at the sixth spot on the G-Music Combo album charts, having 1.54% of total album sales in the week of December 10–16, 2010 but it quickly dropped to the #19 spot, contributing to 0.81% of the total album sales for the week of December 17–23, 2010, charting for only two weeks, selling almost 8,000 copies in total, but behind other Asian acts which sold above the 8,000-mark in the said chart like Ayumi Hamasaki, Namie Amuro, Wonder Girls and Super Junior.

 During the album's release, the leading track "Goodbye Happiness" reached number one on Billboards Japan Hot 100 chart, after charting for four weeks.
 "Can't Wait 'Til Christmas" charted at number 85 in this week, due to paid downloads on provider iTunes.
 On the Recording Industry Association of Japan's digital track chart for full-length cellphone downloads, "Show Me Love (Not a Dream)" charted at number 21 a week before the album's release.
 During the week of release, "Can't Wait 'Til Christmas" reached number 59, "Arashi no Megami" number 62 and "Prisoner of Love" number 90.

 Since the release of the album, "Can't Wait 'Til Christmas" has reached number one on the Recording Industry Association of Japan's digital track chart, and number 2 on the Japan Hot 100.